johnzastrow/orgphoto/README.md

 You're ready to use it!

-Usage
+Usage - Python script
 -----
-Photocopy recursively reads the EXIF data from images and other file types (see below) in source directory and copies the files to a specified target directory with subdirectories for the creation dates of the files.
+orgphoto (op) recursively reads the EXIF data from images and other file types (see below) in source directory and copies the files to a specified target directory with subdirectories for the creation dates of the files.
 It does not rename files.
 A use case is that you have an SD card from your camera, or a folder from a remote syncing service, and want to copy all the images/videos into specific directories by day.